lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 #### Setting up Socket.io

 When you start looking around reliable realtime communication through the web, it is inevitable to run into Socket.io.
 After looking through several different resources, included [this blog post](https://davidwalsh.name/websocket), I decided to go for socket.io since 'The WebSocket API is the future of asynchronous messaging; Socket.IO is the best available resource for WebSocket in Node.js and within the browser.'.
 You can find the website for Socket.io [here.](https://socket.io/) We'll install it with `npm`.
+To use the code below I followed a page Joey sent me about [setting up websockets with Heroku](https://devcenter.heroku.com/articles/node-websockets).

-- Server Side
+##### Server Side

 When we talk about sockets, we are using using a server which has a series of clients connected to it.
 Each client connects through an individual socket or TCP connection, which means that the server opens a socket, the client then connects to the server,which has a callback associated to each event that occurs.
 In this case, we will create en event called 'event' and send a message associated with that event every five seconds to each of our clients.